lcrespom/Modulator/README.md

 	- ADSR needs more testing & refining
 	- Popping sound at note on/off (probably needs custom oscillator with gain)
 	- Refine rules to determine whether nodes can connect
+	- Analyzer should detect when no sound is playing and clean osc and fft graphs
 	- Review TODO items inside code

 - Functionality